 We look forward to seeing you at our future meetings!
 AWG desires to present interesting, informative, fun meetings where anyone can learn more about writing.

-Remember, we work on a limited budget!
-Our speakers receive a small honorarium and a one-year membership.
-We also have a specific meeting date and time for which speakers must be available.
+While AWG operates on a limited budget, our speakers receive a small honorarium and a one-year membership.
+We also have specific monthly meeting dates and times for which speakers must be available.

 Every 4th Thursday at 7:00 P.M.